elegos/website/content/post/2018/10/04/switch-to-another-programming-language.md

 And this is what I'm going to do: my next big project I'm going to write will be written in Go.
-I will for sure slow down the development at the beginning, I'll have troubles finding Go programmers (or people willing to learn it) in my country, and probably I'll have to rewrite it some point in the future, but still...
+I will for sure slow down the development at the beginning, I'll have troubles finding Go programmers (or people willing to learn it) in my country, and probably I'll have to rewrite it at some point in the future, but still...
 I've started programming in go one year ago, but I think my journey has just began today, writing this very same post.